Dickje/APS/.homeybuild/README.txt

 Read power and energy from APsystems Solar Panels

-I'm grateful for the work of the Home Automation community, who published a lot of info.
+Thanks for the work of the Home Automation community, that published a lot of info.
 See https://github.com/HAEdwin/homeassistant-apsystems_ecu_reader for details.

 For using the ECU: configure your wireless ECU connection